Juano Hernandez

-Juano G. "Juano" Hernández (July 19, 1896 – July 17, 1970) was a Puerto Rican stage and film actor who was a pioneer in the African American film industry.
+Juano G. Hernández (July 19, 1896 – July 17, 1970) was a Puerto Rican stage and film actor who was a pioneer in the African American film industry.
 He made his silent picture debut in The Life of General Villa, and talking picture debut in an Oscar Micheaux film, The Girl from Chicago, which was directed at black audiences.
 Hernández also performed in a series of dramatic roles in mainstream Hollywood movies.
 His participation in the film Intruder in the Dust (1949) earned him a Golden Globe Award nomination for "New Star of the Year."
 Later in life he returned to Puerto Rico, where he intended to make a film based on the life of Sixto Escobar.

 Early years

 Hernández was born in San Juan, Puerto Rico to Puerto Rican parents, Jose Guillermo and Clara de Ponce.
 With no formal education, he worked as a sailor and settled in Rio de Janeiro.
 He was hired by a circus and became an entertainer, making his first appearance as an acrobat in Rio de Janeiro in 1922.
 He later lived in the Caribbean and made his living as a professional boxer, fighting under the name Kid Curley.